Chapter Introduction

 And the day of vengeance of our God;

-The 'time' of verse 3 is 'kairo' meaning season or event.
-Near is a relevant term that bothers us since 'near' to us is in our lifetime.
+The “time” of verse 3 is “kairo” meaning season or event.
+Near is a relevant term that bothers us since “near” to us is means tomorrow, next week, next month, sometime in our lifetime.
 But the nearness is probably not supposed to be a nearness of time as we think about it.
-The season of the Lord's return has always been near.
-Christians were always to live with the expectancy of Christ return, that hasn't changed.
-With each passing day it becomes nearer and nearer.
+The season of the Lord’s return has always been near.
+Christians were always to live with the expectancy of Christ”s return, but that hasn’t changed.
+With each passing day, it becomes nearer and nearer.

 You also be patient.
 Establish your hearts, for the coming of the Lord is at hand.
 (James 5:8)